Synnöve Solbakken (1919 film)

 Synnöve Solbakken is a Swedish silent film from 1919 directed by John W. Brunius.
 The screenplay was written by Brunius and Sam Ask.
 It is based on Bjørnstjerne Bjørnson's 1857 novel Synnøve Solbakken.
 The novel was adapted for film two additional times in Sweden (in 1934 and 1957).

 Filming

-The film was shot in the summer of 1919 at the Skandiaateljén studio in the Långängen neighborhood of Stocksund, Sweden and in Sel in Norway's Gudbrand Valley.
+The film was shot in the summer of 1919 at the Skandiaateljén studio in the Långängen neighborhood of Stocksund, Sweden and in Sel Municipality in Norway's Gudbrandsdalen valley.